March 10, 2015

 HYW 75 Anna-Weston

 TxDOT is very aware of this problem and are developing construction plans for a project that will involve the complete reconstruction of the US 75/FM 455 interchange.
 This project will relocate/reconstruct all entry/exit ramps, make improvement to the frontage roads, and widen the bridge over US 75.
-Although the construction has not yet been scheduled, TxDOT has assured us that they are placing a priority on securing funding for the project.
+Although the construction has not yet been scheduled, TxDOT has assured the City of Anna that they are placing a priority on securing funding for the project.

 Weston, Texas is located in Northern Collin County at the intersection of FM 543 and FM 455, approximately 13 miles northwest of McKinney, Texas and 8 miles east of Celina, Texas.